Project Clarity Phase

 • Indicative cost guidance informed by experience

-• Where appropriate, coordination with a builder or quantity surveyor to sense-check assumptions
+• Coordination with a builder or quantity surveyor to sense-check assumptions

 • Advice on scope, sequencing, and next steps

-To discuss whether the Project Clarity Phase is an appropriate starting point, please get in touch via the enquiry page.
+To discuss whether the Project Clarity Phase is the right starting point for your project, get in touch.